RU7 - Property Development

 - Note: Through the development approval process your application will be assessed for potential frontage fee upgrades, potential water and sewer upgrades, and other costs associated with creating the new dwellings.
 A bond may be required through our Development Engineering Team prior to issuing your building permit, for the expedited permit process using a winning design, a bond of $30,000 is required at time of application.
 Contact our Application Centre for more information 250-469-8960.

 Want faster approvals?: if you use the already approved plans from one of the two winning submissions of the Infill Challenge, you will not have to get a Development Permit and your Building Permit may be expedited.
 This could save you between 4-12 weeks and $930.00 in application fees.
 Contact the winners to inquire about using their designs.

 The RU7 zone allows between 2-4 units, depending on the width of your lot.
 You may want to consider redeveloping your property completely.
 This gives you ultimate flexibility to take full advantage of the RU7 zone without having to work around existing buildings.
 It also makes site planning and building design easier.

 Is a complete redevelopment not for you?
-That’s ok.
 The RU7 zone allows you the flexibility to add units to your existing lot.
-This may mean adding a home off the lane if you already have a secondary suite, or it may mean adding a secondary suite if you already have a home off the lane.
+This may mean adding a home or duplex off the lane, or adding another unit to an existing building.
 There are any number of different configurations that may work for you.

 Before moving forward with development under the RU7 zone, you should be aware of several important costs and considerations.